piyushsh25/clipo/README.md

 ### Liked Page.

-A user can like a check liked video from this page.[considering the user has logged in] If the user tries accessing this route and the user is not logged in, a modal will popup asking the user to login Liked Page :
+A user can like a check liked video from this page.[considering the user has logged in] If the user tries accessing this route and the user is not logged in, a modal will popup asking the user to login.

+Liked Page :

 ![Liked Page ](./screenshots/Screenshot%20(3).png)

 ### Playlist Page.

 This page has a list of playlist created by the user.
-The user can add video(s) by selecting add to playlist from the call-to-action in .
+The user can add video(s) by selecting add to playlist from the call-to-action button in videos.
+If the user tries accessing this function and the user is not logged in, a modal will popup asking the user to login.

 Playlist Page :